pieroxy/conkw/doc/GRABBER_EMI.md

 * *Full name:* `net.pieroxy.conkw.webapp.grabbers.ExternalMetricsGrabber`
 * *Default instance name:* `emi`

+## Use cases

+* You want to let external programs / computers push their metrics into your instance.

 ## HTTP dialect for single metric ingestion

 The endpoint you should call is `/emi`, with a POST request.